kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 ### Update `vn-agent`

-To apply this secret to `vn-agent` Pod, one can patch the `vn-agent` DaemonSet to change the secret name of the `kubelet-client-cert` volume to newly created `vc-kubelet-client`:
+To apply this secret to `vn-agent` Pod(s), one can patch the `vn-agent` DaemonSet to change the secret name of the `kubelet-client-cert` volume to the newly created `vc-kubelet-client`:

 ```bash
 $ kubectl -n vc-manager patch daemonset/vn-agent --type json \
     -p='[{"op": "replace", "path": "/spec/template/spec/volumes/0/secret/secretName", "value":"vc-kubelet-client"}]'
 ```

-The `vn-agent` Pod will be recreated in every node and `vn-agent` can directly talk with `kubelet` from now onwards.
+The `vn-agent` Pod(s) will be recreated in every node to talk with `kubelet` directly from now onwards.

 ## Create ClusterVersion